pstetz/Kaggle/in_progress/census/README.md

 - The American Community Survey website ([link](https://www.census.gov/programs-surveys/acs/))
 - The American Community Survey Information Guide ([link](https://www.census.gov/programs-surveys/acs/about/information-guide.html))
 - The dataset for this project ([link](https://www.kaggle.com/muonneutrino/us-census-demographic-data)).
 Thank you again to [MuonNeutrino](https://www.kaggle.com/muonneutrino) and [Kaggle](https://www.kaggle.com/)

+<a name="critism"></a>
+# Criticism

+- How accurate is the data?
+Many people flat out refuse to answer any [questions](https://www.youtube.com/watch?v=bYwdOxOBwgM).
+- The estimated budget for 2019 is $3.8 billion ([link to census budget](https://www2.census.gov/about/budget/2019-Budget-Infographic-Bureau-Summary.pdf)).
+- Here is a [sample form](https://www2.census.gov/programs-surveys/acs/methodology/questionnaires/2018/quest18.pdf) from 2018, you can decide how invasive the questions are for yourself